Oportun Wins CEO Connection 20 - GuruFocus.com

-SAN CARLOS, Calif., Jan.
-23, 2023 (GLOBE NEWSWIRE) -- Oportun (OPRT, Financial), a mission-driven fintech and digital banking platform, today announced that it has been named a winner of the 2023 CEO Connection Economic Justice Award and recognized as an Economic Justice Champion.
+SAN CARLOS, CA / ACCESSWIRE / January 25, 2023 / Oportun (Nasdaq:OPRT), a mission-driven fintech and digital banking platform, today announced that it has been named a winner of the 2023 CEO Connection Economic Justice Award and recognized as an Economic Justice Champion.
 This award recognizes mid-market companies that are influencing change, innovation, and standards for excellence, while making equal opportunity in their companies and communities a way of life.

 The award-winning companies were evaluated based on their results in the following areas: Board Diversity, C-Suite Diversity, Supply Chain Diversity, Workforce Diversity, and Community Engagement.
 Based on their scores, the companies were recognized for the following levels of achievement: Economic Justice Champions, Economic Justice Advocates, Economic Justice Engaged.